BeauConstrictor/Ozpex-DOS/README.md

 Files are structured as linked lists of sectors, so as a file's content grows, it eventually cannot fit anymore in a single sector.
 The final byte of a sector determines how to file spans multiple sectors.
 If bit 7 (the MSB) is set, this sector contains the end of the file and if not, read bit 0-4 to find the index of the next sector to visit.

+For a simple reference implementation, see `fs.py`.
+This script generates a template filesystem for testing with the DOS.

 ## Commands

 There is no PATH variables or environment variables of any kind in this OS, so all these commands are builtin.